Covid-19: Nelson City Council FAQs for the community16/04/2020 2:40pm

 • All five Tasman District Resource Recovery Centres and the Pascoe Street transfer station are closed.

 All public transport services contracted to Council are fare-free.
 This ensures free public transport for workers in essential services, and to the general public requiring access to essential services.
 This will remain active until June 30, but will be reviewed before that if alert levels drop to 1 or 2.
 Nelson’s buses are operating on a reduced timetable and travel is restricted to essential workers and people accessing essential services.
-For more detail read this Our Nelson article.
+For more detail read this Our Nelson article about public transport during the COVID-19 shutdown.

 Nelson’s reserves and outdoor exercise – what can I do?

-You can walk or run around your neighbourhood, or your local reserve, but always keep a 2-metre distance from other people (not in your household) at all times.
+You can walk, run or cycle around your neighbourhood, or your local reserve provided it is readily accessible from your residence, but always keep a 2-metre distance from people not in your bubble at all times.

-Nelson’s Tahunanui Beach Reserve, Saxton Fields and Branford Park are closed to vehicle access from Thursday 26 March as part of the Government’s advice to stay at home to help stop the spread of COVID-19.
+Tahunanui Beach Reserve, Saxton Fields and Branford Park are closed to vehicle access.

 • Meet others for the activity